siennameow/Password-Generator/README.md

 Using password day-to-day?
 Passwords are a real security threat.
 Over 80% of hacking-related breaches are due to weak or stolen passwords, a recent report shows .
 So if you want to safeguard your personal info and assets, creating secure passwords is a big first step.
 And that’s where this Password Generator can help - to generate a password as you want within a minute!

-This impossible-to-crack password is complex with multiple types of characters (uppercase, lowercase, numeric, special symbol) and you can select the length of the password ( within 8 to 128 characters).This password generator tool is hosted on a webpage and easy for you to access through one link : https://siennameow.github.io/Password-Generator/.
+This impossible-to-crack password is complex with multiple types of characters (uppercase, lowercase, numeric, special symbol) and you can select the length of the password (from 8 to 128 characters).This password generator tool is hosted on a webpage and easy for you to access through one link : https://siennameow.github.io/Password-Generator/.

 More importantly, the passwords you generate are never sent across the web.

 Please Enjoy! ❤️